-It is not enabled by default (set to 0) since the additional software logic necessary to handle this mode can lower performance when back pressure is not expected.
+Because additional software logic is necessary to handle this mode, this option should be used with care, as it can lower performance when back pressure is not expected.

-• txqs_min_inline parameter [int]
+• txqs\min\inline parameter [int]

 Enable inline send only when the number of TX queues is greater or equal to this value.